bkniffler/flowzilla/README.md

 ## Context

-You can get and set context inside of skills using `flow.set(key: string, value: any)` and `flow.get(key: string, defaultValue?: any)`
+You can get and set context inside of skills using `flow.set(key: string, value: any)` and `flow.get(key: string, defaultValue?: any)`.
 Check below for an example.

 ## Error Handling